tsmaster/DWLAsm/ASM/AssemblyLanguageForTheApplesoftProgrammer/notes.md

 loopi loop.

-The text suggests removing the keyin to see the gremlin loaded all at once, but indeed, removing the keyin is necessary to see anything but garbage.
+The text suggests removing the keyin to see the gremlin loaded all at once, but indeed, (re)moving the keyin is necessary to see anything but garbage.